-In no event may the end use jeopardize the sustainability of the action or result in a profit for the beneficiary(ies). them efficiently for the sustainability of the action once it ends, or for any other purpose agreed with the contracting authority.
+In no event may the end use jeopardize the sustainability of the action or result in a profit for the beneficiary(ies).

-The preferred option is a transfer to the final beneficiaries of the action who, as a requisite, must be identifiable and have legal personality (as for example a school or a hospital).
+beneficiaries of the action who, as a requisite, must be identifiable and have legal personality (as for example a school or a hospital).